melissa-murphy/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) O(n) This is recursive, so it will call as long as there are bunnies, thus directly proportional

 ## Exercise II
+This will be O(n)

+start with floor 1, drop egg.
+If the egg breaks, go down one level and set it as f.
+Otherwise, move up one level and repeat